Miến Gà Instant Pot (Vietnamese Chicken Glass Noodle Soup)

 2. Soak cellophane noodles in warm sink water for 10 minutes.
 Blanch in boiling water for 5 to 10 seconds, drain and set aside or add to individual bowl.

 3. Once cook time is over, allow the IP to NPR for 5 minutes.
 Then slowly move the knob over to Venting.
 It will take about 5 minutes to release all pressure.
-Open lid and remove chicken first, add to a colander and immediatly place in the sink under COLD running water for 2 minutes to shock the meat (stop from further cooking).
+Open lid and remove chicken first, add to a colander and immediately place in the sink under COLD running water for 2 minutes to shock the meat (stop from further cooking).
 Set aside to dry.
 Wait until chicken is completely cooled before de-bone and shred into small pieces.